KIF1A-Associated Neurological Disorder or KAND is a severe and rare neurodegenerative disorder caused by one or more variants in the KIF1A gene.

 What is KAND?

-KIF1A-Associated Neurological Disorder or KAND is a severe and rare neurodegenerative disorder caused by one or more variations in the KIF1A gene.
-This important gene produces a protein that is only expressed in brain cells (neurons) and is critical for the transportation of important substances necessary for neuronal survival and overall healthy brain function.
+KIF1A-Associated Neurological Disorder or KAND is a severe and rare neurodegenerative disorder caused by one or more variants in the KIF1A gene.
+This gene produces a protein that is only expressed in brain cells (neurons) and is critical for transportation of the important substances needed for neuronal survival and overall healthy brain function.

-At present, around 500 children globally have been diagnosed with KAND, but we think that this is greatly underestimated, due to a high number of individuals who are currently either without a diagnosis due to limited access to genetic testing or have been misdiagnosed with conditions such as cerebral palsy.
+There are around 600 children who have been diagnosed with KAND worldwide.
+However, we think that this is greatly underestimated due to a high number of individuals who have limited access to genetic testing and are currently either without a diagnosis or have been misdiagnosed with conditions such as cerebral palsy.

 Why are we fundraising for KAND?

-Currently, there are no specific treatments that reverse or halt KAND progression resulting in treatments that aim to alleviate symptoms.
+Currently, there are no specific treatments that reverse or halt KAND progression.
 There is a critical need to improve our understanding of KAND and to identify targeted therapies for children suffering from this life-threatening disorder.

-Dr Simranpreet Kaur, an early career researcher at MCRI, is leading Australia’s first KAND research program in collaboration with national and international collaborators including KIF1A.org to accelerate research into KAND.
-The team hopes to be able to develop effective treatments by understanding the biology behind KAND using stem cell-based models and finding key process in the cell that alters in response to the genetic mutations in the KIF1A gene.
+Murdoch Children’s Research Institute’s Dr Simranpreet Kaur is leading Australia’s first KAND research program in collaboration with national and international collaborators including KIF1A.org.
+The team hopes to accelerate research into KAND, develop effective treatments through stem cell-based models and understand the cell process that changes in response to genetic changes in the KIF1A gene.

 Contact us

-You can also contact our Philanthropy Team for an in-depth conversation about your giving.
+You can contact our Philanthropy Team for an in-depth conversation about your giving.

 Phone: show phone number